-Absences from class associated with a religious holiday or caused by participation in a school-sponsored activity are considered excused and do not count against the student's absence totals.
+Absences from class associated with a religious holiday or caused by participation in a school-sponsored activity and approved college visits (11th and 12th graders only) are considered excused and do not count against the student's absence totals.
 Prior approval is necessary.
 Documentation to verify these types of special circumstances in advance may be requested.
 Absences for family vacations and family trips will be included in the student's unexcused absence totals.